JonasMht/GKA_file_manipulation_software/README.md

     <details>
     <summary>Return</summary>

-    - A Readable Information Format string.
+    - A list containing the prism name, position of recording, decimal year, position and meteo corrected position for each prism..

     </details>
     <details>